United Arab Emirates

 • Citizenship: No

-Long residence can lead to a golden / long-term visa class for some investors and top earners, but naturalisation is not the default endgame for most residents.
+Long stays can lead to golden or long-term visa classes for some investors and top earners.
+Most residents do not aim for UAE citizenship.

 Practical difficulty